 Yes, you can print pretty much anything on your iPhone or iPad.
 You simply need a printer that supports AirPrint.
 You can see the complete list here.

-First, make sure your printer and phone are connected to the same Wi-Fi network.
+First, ensure your printer and phone are connected to the same Wi-Fi network.
 To print, tap the share icon on a document, note, photo or whatever else you want to print.
 Choose your printer, then Print.

 Now here’s how you can use the secret App Switcher.
 While you’re printing, you can view or cancel jobs by opening the App Switcher.